grayhalls/project-optimization/README.md

 - [ ] sub-item api manipulation
   - https://community.monday.com/t/updating-subitems-via-api/16626/4
+  - turn GraphQL requests into python requests.post
+    - Monday client may not have subitem functionality, but the monday api seems to
 - [ ] unit values in scoring

 new scoring flow will be